bbli/cpp-git/README.md

 * add interpreter
 * define destructor for GitObject
 * move all gitobject code to its own file
+* move scratch in main exec to test.cpp

 * define our own "range" for strings which can be used with STL algorithms
 * change throws to classes